scoutos/scout-cli/README.md

 3. Now you should be able to use `scout-cli` from your system!
 Trying running `scout-cli --help` to see if it works.
 4. If you want to remove the cli you can run `sudo rm /usr/local/bin/scout-cli`.
+5. **Note**: You may have to grant the cli permissions to write, read, delete to your system.

+### Setup API Key

-When you first use the cli tool, you will be asked to set your `apikey`.
-This should be the secret key found in "API Keys" section in the Scout dashboard settings panel. **Note**: You may have to grant the cli permissions to write, read, delete to your system.
+1. When you first use the cli tool, you will be asked to set your `apikey`.
+This should be the secret key found in "API Keys" section in the Scout dashboard settings panel.
 The api key will be stored in `~/.scout-cli/secrets.json`.
+2. Alternatively, you can set the `SCOUT_API_KEY` environment variable.
+This is useful if you want to use the cli in a CI/CD pipeline.

 Example command: